hds-sandbox/bulk_RNAseq_course/develop/06b_count_normalization.md

 <img src="./img/06b_count_normalization/deseq_median_of_ratios.png" style="display: block; margin: auto;" />

-The median of ratios method makes the assumption that not ALL genes are differentially expressed; therefore, the normalization factors should account for sequencing depth and RNA composition of the sample (large outlier genes will not represent the median ratio values). **This method is robust to imbalance in up-/down-regulation and large numbers of differentially expressed genes.**
+The median of ratios method assumes that not ALL genes are differentially expressed; therefore, the normalization factors should account for sequencing depth and RNA composition of the sample (large outlier genes will not represent the median ratio values). **This method is robust to imbalance in up-/down-regulation and large numbers of differentially expressed genes.**

-> Usually these size factors are around 1, if you see large variations
+> Usually, these size factors are around 1, if you see large variations
 > between samples it is important to take note since it might indicate
 > the presence of extreme outliers.